Something I’ve been musing about for – checks calendar – YOU’VE GOT TO BE KIDDING ME, IT’S ONLY BEEN A YEAR???

-I have found memories of school.
+I have fond memories of school.
 I fondly remember coming home from it each day.
-I remember English class: ‘I want to write a story about robot spys.’
+I remember English class: ‘I want to write a story about robot spies.’
 ‘Well you can’t, we’re writing about the Eureka Stockade.’
 Ahh, good times.

 The only part I wholly disagree with is the bit about multitasking.
 The research on that is fundamentally flawed.
-That research has usually compared people who multitask all of the time with people who don’t at all, i.e. they compared pot addicted college students who needed the study participation fee to buy beer with people who actually did stuff, usually housewives.
-Real multitasking is largely a myth.
-You can do several tasks at once but you will do them all poorly in comparison to focussing on them one at a time.
+That research has usually compared people who multitask all of the time with people who don’t at all.
+I.e. they compared pot addicted college students who needed the study participation fee to buy beer with people who actually did stuff; usually housewives.